Prepare for e-invoicing changes to stay compliant and efficient. - Avalara

 - Marketing materials to help promote e-invoicing to your customers and prospects

-Join this lunch and learn to hear the latest from Avalara and how we are supporting our partners in navigating the complex e-invoicing landscape.
+Join to hear the latest from Avalara and how we are supporting our partners in navigating the complex e-invoicing landscape.

-All registered Avalara partners will receive a £20 (or country equivalent) voucher to put towards their lunch when joining us for this session (EU only).

 About the speakers